Playing with corn cobs – a fun fall activity that can entertain toddlers and and preschoolers all month long.

 Two of the Hooligans had dragged a very large branch home from the bus stop earlier in the morning, and they decided it would make a very good “kitchen counter”.

-So we set about finding random objects to put in the kitchen: dried hydrangea blooms, sticks, stones, hockey pucks etc., and then we thought of THE CORN.
-We’ve had corn stalks decorating our front porch for the last month, and I decided it was time to pull the cobs off, and do something with them.
+We set about finding random objects to put in the kitchen: dried hydrangea blooms, sticks, stones, hockey pucks etc., and then we remembered our corn.

 They were back at it today, stripping the cobs, kernel by kernel.
-Sometimes (I should say OFTEN), I’m amazed by what fascinates these little people, and how something that looks so ordinary to us, can completely captivate them, so much that they race back to it day after day.
+I am often amazed by what fascinates these little people, and how something that looks so ordinary to us, like a cob of corn, can completely captivate a child.
+So much that they race back to it day after day.
 Even the “just 2″ year old was as serious about her task as the older ones were.

 Corn cobs.
 Got any?
 Don’t overlook the play possibilities that they offer!